theGhostJW/zenith-with-typescript/set up notes.md

   * add this to the top of the lodash_.. flowTyped file if getting imports warning in diagnostics: function Comparator() {/* this is a filler function to get rid of Nuclide AutoImport warning added by JW */}

-# TestCafe
-  * fixes - as per checked in file if needed ~ there is around 40

 # git lfs
   * activate from sourcetree